WhiteWolf206/Wolfie-Bot/README.md

 # Wolfie-DB

-This is my 1st Github Coding Project (using Python), The Bot's name is Wolfie,
+**This is my 1st Github Coding Project (using Python), The Bot's name is Wolfie,  I would Appreciate your Help and Support me with this Project.//For my Bot's Services please Contact me on Email:**
- More info will be Put out later,
- I would appreciate your help and support me with this Project.//For my bot's services please contact me on Email:                     alibashar.issa2006@gmail.com
+             ***alibashar.issa2006@gmail.com***
 ________________________________________________________________________________________________________________________________

 # FAQ